nbardy/SynesthesiaLisp/Readme.md

 ```

 ### Features:
 - LLM first, strings are by default sent to the server
 - String Interpolation with a new type:
 	{gen_resul} or {gen_result:fill} to include the query for the generation result
 - Adopts a modern lisp syntax mostly inherited from Clojure(Works with CLJ syntax highlighting and with co-pilot as a result)

-Image by default, no extra code required to chain your images around

-Allows adapters:
-Defaults
-Define your own python function to eval on your own model or cloud provider.

 ## Why?

 This is mostly used as an embedded lang for small chains of prompts.
 A language designe for prompts first
 with some helpers for chaining them.
-By using a new DSL we can introduce agressive defaults and do some simple
-examples in a small amount of code.
+By using a new DSL we can introduce agressive defaults and do some simple examples in a small amount of code.

 These are meant to be small embedded prompt recipes in a bigger python program.
 Not a new programming language.